numinit/nixpkcs/README.md

 ## Changelog

+- 1.1.1
+    - Support `<provider>.openssl` and `<provider>.opensc` passthrus
+    - Support pkcs11-provider's debug environment variables with the OpenSSL wrapper
-- 1.1: Many new features:
+- 1.1.0: Many new features.
     - **Fully declarative TPM2 and NSS store initialization!** You now don't need to do anything imperative to initialize a TPM2 or NSS store using nixpkcs.
     - **Nginx and Nebula support**, featuring integration tests with TPM2 and NSS
         - Note that first requests to nginx may cause a dbus timeout until the key is loaded, but subsequent requests are fast